Martin family attorney insists prosecutor and police chief met

 Meanwhile, a friend of Zimmerman’s told CNN that video of the neighborhood watch volunteer in police custody does seem to show injuries consistent with Zimmerman’s report that Martin slammed his head to the concrete after the two exchanged words.

-FBI agents were in Sanford on Tuesday, continuing their interviews in a civil rights investigation of the case, which Martin family supporters say is a clear-cut case of racial profiling leading to an unjust killing.
-One of the people they met with Tuesday is Frank Taaffe, Zimmerman's neighbor and friend.
+FBI agents were in Sanford on Tuesday, continuing their interviews in a civil rights investigation.
+Martin family supporters say the situation is a clear-cut case of racial profiling leading to an unjust killing.

 On Monday, agents interviewed Martin’s girlfriend, the 16-year-old girl who, phone records show, was on the line with him shortly before the fatal confrontation, Martin family attorney Daryl Parks confirmed Tuesday.